rmit-fsd-2025-s1/s4010802-s3939929-a2/frontend/README.md

 Hi there!
 This is the work for Nihar Mehta and Joshua Kumar.
 Implemented all the parts from PA to HD
-Used the lectorial code for reference and Gen AI for several parts of the code namely - unit tests, password validation logic and hashed passwords, setting up env file, fixing admin dashboards logic(manage users and assign courses).
+Used the lectorial code for reference and Gen AI for several parts of the code namely - unit tests, password validation logic and hashed passwords, setting up env file, fixing admin dashboards logic(manage users and assign courses), HD part (h).

 our github repo URL - https://github.com/rmit-fsd-2025-s1/s4010802-s3939929-a1.git